W427697/Discord-/addons/google-analytics/README.md

 ## Configuration

-The analytics addon can be configured by story parameters with the `analytics` key.
+The analytics addon can be configured using story parameters with the `analytics` key.
 To configure globally, import `addParameters` from your app layer in your `preview.js` file.
-By default, Storybook falls back to `window.STORYBOOK_GA_ID` and `window.STORYBOOK_GA_OPTIONS` global variables if parameters are not specified.

 ```js
 import { addParameters } from '@storybook/client-api';